hackclub/hackclub/workshops/sprig_dodge/README.md

 ...p....`);
 ```

-> Similar to the sprites, each character represents a sprite. <br> The `.` represents an empty tile.
+> Similar to the sprites, each character represents a sprite.
+The `.` represents an empty tile.

 ## 4. Adding controls